Protecting Yourself from the ‘Other Guys’ – Op-Ed by TXSES ED “Pete” Parsons

 If you are looking to install solar onto your home or business but feel overwhelmed at the number of installer options available to you, TXSES is here to help.
 We’ve put together a list of the top ten factors to consider when making the decision on which installer to go with.

-You can also see our Business Member Map of Installers by Location.
+* You can also check out our Business Member Map of Installers by Location.*

 2. Use a member or business of a trusted industry group – Groups like Texas Solar Energy Society and the Solar Energy Industries Association have their own vetting processes for ensuring the ethical operation and standard of service for installers.
 Industry groups represent a good first stop to find some installers, and TXSES even offers a map of installers by county.